rejetto/hfs/config.md

-This file contains details the configuration files.
+This file contains details about the configuration files.

+### Where is it stored

+Configuration is stored in the file `config.yaml`, exception made for custom HTML which is stored in `custom.html`.

+These files are kept in the Current Working Directory (cwd), which is by default the same folder of `hfs.exe` if you are using this kind of distribution on Windows, or `USER_FOLDER/.hfs` on other systems.
+You can decide a different cwd passing `--cwd SOME_FOLDER` parameter at command line.

 ### Configuration properties
 - `port` where to accept http connections.
 Default is 80.